 Landscaping for the senses: touch

 The sensory garden will be one of the challenges for the finalists of the Carré des Jardiniers 2019.
 Their landscape creations will be scored by professionals representing each of the five senses!
 Each month before Paysalia 2019 we will explore the single link between each sense and gardens.
-In the last two months, we discussed scents and sight.
-We continue our investigations with Gary, a sculptor, who descends from a long line of female artists.
+After discussing scents, sight, hearing and taste, we continue our investigations with Gary, a sculptor, who descends from a long line of female artists.
 She represents touch.

 “The sense of touch brings us back to instinctive, ancestral and human things.
 We are not just thinkers!”